Stephen Louis A. Dillard, 2010- Date

 Additionally, Judge Dillard was appointed by Governor Sonny Perdue to the Judicial Nominating Commission and the Public Defender Selection Panel for the Macon Judicial Circuit.
 He is a member of the Speakers Bureau of the Federalist Society for Law and Public Policy Studies, a member of the Board of Advisors of the Atlanta Lawyers Chapter, and previously served as President of the Macon Lawyers Chapter.
 Judge Dillard has published scholarly essays in the Encyclopedia of Civil Liberties, the Encyclopedia of Great American Judges, and the Encyclopedia of Great American Lawyers.
 He was also a participating lawyer with the Criminal Justice Act Appellate Panel for the U.S. Court of Appeals for the Eleventh Circuit, handling pro bono publico appeals for indigent individuals.
 Judge Dillard also served as a legal-policy advisor to Governor Mike Huckabee during the 2008 presidential campaign.
 Judge Dillard is a member of the State Bar of Georgia's Appellate Practice Section, the Macon Bar Association, the Atlanta Bar Association, the Lawyers Club of Atlanta, the Saint Thomas More Society, the Lamar American Inn of Court, the Logan E. Bleckley American Inn of Court, the William Augustus Bootle American Inn of Court, and the Palaver Club of Macon.

 Since joining the Court of Appeals, Judge Dillard has spoken to numerous organizations and participated in countless seminars on a wide variety of legal topics.
-In 2014, Judge Dillard was named the "State Judge of the Year" by his alma mater, the Mississippi College School of Law, for outstanding judicial service.
+In 2014, Judge Dillard was named the "State Judge of the Year" by his alma mater, the Mississippi College School of Law, for outstanding judicial service and also received the "Fastcase 50" award, which honors leaders in the world of law, scholarship and legal technology.
 In 2013, Judge Dillard was awarded the Distinguished Judicial Service Award by the Young Lawyers Division of the State Bar of Georgia, recognizing his outstanding service on the bench and commitment to improving the practice of law.
 In 2012, Judge Dillard was appointed by then Chief Judge John J. Ellington to represent the Court of Appeals on the Code of Judicial Conduct Review Committee, and began serving as the Special Consultant to the Georgia High School Mock Trial Committee.

 Judge Dillard is married to the former Krista McDaniel, and they have three children.
 He is an active parishioner of Saint Joseph Catholic Church and the former President of the School Board for Saint Joseph's Catholic School.